Cashbox (magazine): Revived magazine (2006–present)

 Cash Box was reinvented as the monthly online Cashbox Magazine in 2006, with the consent and cooperation of the family of Albert, the late president and publisher of the original edition.
 Cashbox has bimonthly print editions available by mail subscription.

-As of April 2015, Cashbox Magazine has added the following music charts: Roots Music, Bluegrass Singles, Bluegrass Gospel Singles, Beach Music Top 40, Roadhouse Blues and Boogie Top 40, Country Christian Top 100 Singles and Southern Gospel Singles.
+As of April 2015, Cashbox Magazine has added the following music charts: Roots Music, Bluegrass Singles, Bluegrass Gospel Singles, Beach Music Top 40, Roadhouse Blues and Boogie Top 40, Country Christian Top 100 Singles, and Southern Gospel Singles.
 The online magazine also relaunched the Looking Ahead Charts on March 1, 2015, covering all genres of music.
 The Cashbox Top 100 has been expanded to the Top 200.
-All chart data for the main Cashbox charts is provided by Digital Radio Tracker.
+All chart data for the main Cashbox charts are provided by Digital Radio Tracker.

-Sandy Graham is the owner, editor in chief and CEO of Cashbox Canada, an independent music trade in Toronto, Canada.
+Sandy Graham is the owner, editor-in-chief, and CEO of Cashbox Canada, an independent music trade publication in Toronto, Canada.
 Shane and Robert Bartosh control the Roots data.
 Bruce Elrod is the owner and remains the registered agent for Cashbox, which is now operated from Ridgeway, South Carolina.

 The current owners of Cashbox met with Wilds & Associates co-founder and CEO Randall Wilds in 2018 to discuss business relations.
-Wilds acquired interest in Cashbox Magazine and a partnership was formed.
+Wilds acquired an interest in Cashbox Magazine, leading to the formation of a partnership.
 As a result, Wilds & Associates became the publisher for Cashbox.
-While the digital/online edition remains intact, Cashbox returned to a printed edition as a bi-monthly publication beginning with their November/December 2018 issue, featuring country music artist Blake Shelton on the cover.
+While the digital/online edition remains intact, Cashbox returned to a printed edition as a bimonthly publication beginning with their November/December 2018 issue, featuring country music artist Blake Shelton on the cover.
 In addition to being the publisher for Cashbox, Wilds & Associates also serves as the distributor of the publication.
 Since returning to a print edition, a new website was unveiled in late 2021.
 The new site offers readers a preview of each issue, music news, and subscription information.

 Archives

 In 2014, Whitburn's Record Research Inc. published a history of the Cash Box singles chart data covering October 1952 through the 1996 demise of the original magazine.
 Randy Price maintains the original Cash Box data for the online archives.

-The Swem Library at The College of William and Mary maintains the archive of the original print editions of Cash Box magazine.
+The Swem Library at the College of William and Mary maintains the archive of the original print editions of Cash Box magazine.
 The print editions were digitized in collaboration with the Internet Archive, via a grant from the Council on Library and Information Resources.